inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 Spatial region or named place where the data was gathered or about which the data is focused.

 The field is compatible with *18.
 GeoLocation* in DataCite Metadata Schema.
-The field however have important differences:
+The field however has important differences:

 - The field allows associating geographical identifiers with a location.
 - The field allows associating a free text description to the location.